Hofstede’s 6 Cultural Dimensions Examples

 People certainly accept unequal power distribution in society.
 In contrast, people complain about unequal power distribution.

-Juniors respect seniors who are older than 50 in society.
+Juniors respect older people in society.
 Senior and junior people respect each other equally.

-Discrimination is prevalent in every sector of the country; for example, social, government, and non-government organizations.
+Discrimination is prevalent across every sector of the country, including social, government, and non-governmental organizations.
 On the other hand, people raise their voices against discrimination.

 For example, high power distance cultures exist in Bangladesh, China, India, Singapore, Malaysia, and Arab countries.
 For example, low power distance cultures exist in Austria, Israel, Denmark, New Zealand, Norway, Germany, and the United Kingdom.